tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 The "authenticate" API takes as input:

 * a reference to an active connection
-* a set of certificate chains and associated extensions (OCSP, SCT, etc.)
+* an identity, such as a set of certificate chains and associated extensions (OCSP, SCT, etc.)
-* a signer (either the private key associated with the certificate, or interface to perform private key operations) for each chain
+* a signer (either the private key associated with the identity, or interface to perform private key operations) for each chain
 * an authenticator request or certificate_request_context (from 0 to 255 bytes)